South Korea aims to bring calm at bridge over troubled water

 “In fact, more people came to the river after screen doors were installed at subway stations,” said Park, referring to screens at subway platforms to stem a spate of suicides there.

-The messages on the railing on the Mapo Bridge were chosen by psychiatrists and are aimed at reducing tension and even getting people to relax with humor.
+The messages on the railing on the Mapo Bridge were chosen by psychiatrists and are aimed at reducing tension and even getting people to relax with humour.

 “Did you know gorillas all have blood type B?” reads one message.
 Another bears a standard Korean greeting: “Have you eaten yet?”